History

 - Password - which hamstrings attempts to use Crack.

-We have also made extensive investigations into security problems
+We also made extensive investigations into security problems with the

-with the coöperation of the University of Texas Computation Center
+coöperation of the University of Texas Computation Center Unix staff.

 As a complication, other Internet-connection organizations

-have since taken names based on the same base word, giving a current list of:
+had since taken names based on the same base word, hence our registration of talisman.org to work around these:

 - Talisman (domain talisman.org), which is us.